 5 Microsoft 365 Features You’re Probably Paying For (But Not Using)

-Most organisations see Microsoft 365 as email, Word, Excel, and Teams… and stop there.
-But in reality, Microsoft 365 is a broad productivity and security platform, and many businesses are already paying for features that never get switched on or aren’t even noticed.
+Most organisations see Microsoft 365 as email, Word, Excel, and Teams — and stop there.
+But in reality, it's a broad productivity and security platform, and many businesses are already paying for features that never get switched on or simply go unnoticed.

-This usually isn’t due to lack of value, but because Microsoft 365 grows quietly over time.
-Features are bundled into licences, renamed, moved, or improved, without any direct grand announcements to state the obvious.
-And so unless one is actively keeping up with updates that are pushed out, day-to-day IT mainly focuses on keeping users working rather than exploring what’s already included.
+This usually isn't due to lack of value, but because Microsoft 365 grows quietly over time.
+Features are bundled into licences, renamed, moved, or improved without fanfare.
+And unless someone is actively keeping up with updates, day-to-day IT tends to focus on keeping users working rather than exploring what's already included.

-This can often result in wasted licence value, or even security tools sitting idle while organisations spend money on third-party solutions.
+The result is wasted licence value — and in some cases, security tools sitting idle while organisations spend money on third-party solutions that duplicate what they already have.

-Here are five Microsoft 365 features many businesses already pay for, but rarely use to their full potential.
+Here are five Microsoft 365 features many businesses are already paying for, but rarely use to their full potential.

 1. Microsoft Secure Score: Your Built-In Security Roadmap